0cjs/sedoc/git/submodule.md

 However, usually the tree referencing a submodule will also include a `.gitmodules` file at the root giving a logical name and default source URL for the submodule repo.
-The source URL may be made relative by starting it with `./` or `../` in which case it's relative to the URL of the superproject's default remote.
+URLs starting with `./` or `../` are relative; see below.

 The history of the submodule repo remains completely independent of the repo using the submodule, though Git provides help maintaining the